 Snowbird Tips You NEED To Know

 Are you a snowbird traveling south for the winter?
-Tips, advice and information for snowbird retirees who plan to travel to warmer destinations during the winter months.
-For those that do not know what a snowbird is, it is commonly defined as a northerner who moves to a warmer southern state in the winter.
+Tips, advice and information for snowbird retirees (and non-retirees!) who plan to travel to warmer destinations during the winter months.
+For those that do not know what a snowbird is, it is commonly defined as a northerner who moves to a warmer southern state just for the winter months.

 We have gone down south for an extended period of time the last three years.
 We liked it so much, that last year we purchased a condo down in Florida, and now snowbird down south for almost three months in the winter.
 Over the course of the last three years, we have learned quite a bit about closing up our northern home, and how to make the process of living in another state part-time easier.